Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

 \subsection{Twisting functors}

 By Theorem \ref{dream}, the set $I$ of isomorphism classes of conical symplectic resolutions of $\fM_0$ is finite.
 For each $i\in I$, let $\fM_i$ be a representative resolution.
 By Remark \ref{chambers}, the chambers of the hyperplane arrangement $\cH$ are in canonical bijection with $I\times W$, where $W$ is the Weyl group from Section \ref{sec:Weyl-gp-def}.
-For each pair $(i,w)$, let $\Pi_{i,w}\subset P_\R$ be the set of parameters $\la$ in the corresponding chamber of $\cH$ with the additional property that localization holds at $w\la$ on $\fM_i$.
-Let By Theorem \ref{one-to-all}(ii), derived localization holds at every element of $\Pi$ on all of the different conical symplectic resolutions.
-By Corollary \ref{left-right-local}, derived localization also holds at every point in $-\Pi$.
+For each pair $(i,w)$, let $\Pi_{i,w}\subset P_\R$ be the set of parameters $\la$ in the corresponding chamber of $\cH$ with the additional property that localization holds at $w\la$ on $\fM_i$ and derived localization holds at $w'\la$ and $-w'\la$ on $\fM_{i'}$ for all pairs $(i',w')$.
+Let

 \begin{lemma} If $w\eta$ is an ample class on $\fM_i$, then for any $\la$, the class $\la+k\eta$ lies in $\Pi_{i,w}$ for all but finitely many $k\in \Z_{\geq 0}$. \end{lemma}